Wednesday, November 5, 2025

 AI predictions of H2O Cornice Avalanches on Mars theory

-I have submitted the prompt below to a number of AIs.
-I will post links to the responses for Grok and ChatGPT and then also have their probability estimates that this is the dominant theory in 20 years.
-I will do this again some years later when there is better data and better AIs and see what the new predictions are.
+On Nov 22, 2025 I submitted the prompt below to 23 AIs.
+I posted links to the responses for Grok and ChatGPT and then also have their probability estimates that this is the dominant theory in 20 years.
+From time to time I will add new results onto this list.
+As the data gets better and the AIs get better it will be interesting to see what the new predictions are.
+The prompt may change a bit but some of the links to results will show the current prompt at that time.

 The prompt: